-Today’s Wonder of the Day was inspired by Christopher.
+Today’s Wonder of the Day was inspired by Christopher from Houston, TX.
 Christopher Wonders, “Why are there speed limits?”
 Thanks for WONDERing with us, Christopher!

 Do you yearn for the day when you're old enough to get your driver's license?
 If you're like most kids, you're probably looking forward to the day when you'll have the freedom to drive yourself wherever you need to go rather than relying on friends and family members to chauffeur you around.